-PowerLine EMS Display on Monitor Panel - Typical
+Energy Management System Display on Monitor Panel - Typical View

-Please read your PowerLine Energy Management System Owner Guide for important information on running both air conditioner compressors at the same time.
-This guide will also explain how this system operates under several conditions, whether 20-amp, 30-amp or 50-amp connections.
+Please read the PowerLine® Energy Management System Owner Guide in your InfoCase for important information on running both air conditioner compressors at the same time.
+This guide will also explain how this system operates under several conditions, whether 20-amp, 30-amp, 50-amp connections, or generator service.
+In 50-amp service, the load meter is blank.
+In all other conditions, the load meter displays actual current load.